Éditions Grasset: 2000 and after

 Olivier Nora, former CEO of the Hachette-owned publisher Calmann-Lévy, succeeded Jean-Claude Fasquelle as Chairman of the Board in 2000 and as CEO in 2006.
 The company continues to publish French and translated literature, including books by non-French authors such as Umberto Eco, Gabriel García Márquez, Colm Toibin, Hanya Yanagihara, and many others.

 In 2020, Grasset made news by publishing Vanessa Springora's Le Consentement (Consent).
 The book is a memoir describing Springora's grooming and sexual abuse as a young teenager at the hands of author Gabriel Matzneff, who was 49 at the time.
 Matzneff often wrote about pedophilia and sex tourism in his own work, and made no apologies for his predilections after Consent was published.
 French authorities did bring charges against Matzneff, and for a time he evaded them by remaining out of the country.
 Two other women came forward with allegations of abuse in 2022, but as of 2023 it seems unlikely that Matzneff will stand trial.

+In April 2026, CEO Olivier Nora was abruptly dismissed by Grasset's parent company Hachette Livre, controlled by right-wing billionaire Vincent Bolloré.
+He was replaced by Jean-Christophe Thiery, a close associate of Bolloré.
+The move sparked widespread controversy in French literary circles, with over 200 authors publicly announcing their departure in protest.
+Critics described Nora's ousting as part of Bolloré's efforts to exert greater ideological influence over the publishing group.